NuevoFoundation/workshops/content/english/android-tictactoe/android-setup.md

 ## Accept Licenses
 Before you can run the code, you'll need to accept the Android licenses by following the steps below:
-1. Click the `Terminal` button at the bottom of the Android Studio window
+1. Click the `Terminal` button at the bottom of the Android Studio window.
-2. Type the command below, replacing '<USER_NAME>' with your computer's user name
+2. Type the command below, replacing '<USER_NAME>' with your computer's user name.
 ```
 C:\Users\<USER_NAME>\AppData\Local\Android\Sdk\tools\bin\sdkmanager --licenses
 ```
 3. Type `y` and press `ENTER` at the prompts, to accept the licenses.
-This will be needed multiple times
+This will be needed multiple times.
 <img src="../resources/_gen/images/accept_licenses.gif" height="70%" width="70%" title="Accepting Android licenses" alt="shows the steps needed to accept Android licenses"/>